David Foucault

-David Foucault (born February 7, 1989) is a Canadian professional football offensive lineman for the BC Lions of the Canadian Football League (CFL).
+David Foucault (born February 7, 1989) is a Canadian professional football offensive lineman.
 He played Canadian Interuniversity Sport (CIS) football for the Montreal Carabins.
 He has also played for the Carolina Panthers of the National Football League (NFL) and the Montreal Alouettes and Edmonton Elks of the CFL.

 Professional career

 Foucault was selected fifth overall by the Montreal Alouettes (CFL) in the 2014 CFL draft.
 Along with Antoine Pruneau, he became one of the first two Montreal Carabins chosen in the first round of the CFL draft.
 The Alouettes continued to hold his player rights until April 2017.